ComScore

 14. Irish Wolfhound

 Okay, if you thought Great Danes and Great Pyrenees were tall, get a load of the Irish Wolfhound.
-Fully grown, these dogs can reach 35 inches (that’s almost three feet)!
+Fully grown, these hounds can reach 35 inches (that’s almost three feet)!
 They’re as sweet as they are tall, preferring to be part of the action than left alone.
 Their size definitely means they require ample space in which to live and grow.
 Another tricky part of owning an Irish Wolfhound?
-They don’t live as long as most dog breeds.
-But while you have them, they will calmly follow you anywhere.
+They don’t live as long as most dog breeds, which can be emotionally difficult.
+But while you have them, this Irish dog breed will calmly follow you anywhere.

 big dog breeds leonberger